harshdoesdev/yan/README.md

 It Offers:-

-+ a Tiny DOM Manipulation Library
++ a Tiny DOM Manipulation Library 'tez'
 + Simple Math and Collision Library
 + Utility Library ( with some unique functions )
 + a "Device" module which gives you information related to the user's device